how to build peace?

 Around 200 people gather annually at Build Peace conferences.
 Participants come from more than 60 different countries, working in national and international NGOs, the UN system, academic institutions, civil society organisations, grassroots organizing and the private sector.

 Build Peace conferences are brought to you by Build Up, a social enterprise that works to amplify citizen participation in peace.
-The conference has to date been held in Boston (2014, hosted by the MIT Media Lab), Nicosia (2015, hosted by UNDP) and Zürich (2016, hosted by the ICT4Peace Foundation at ETH Zürich).
+The conference has to date been held in Boston (2014, hosted by the MIT Media Lab), Nicosia (2015, hosted by UNDP), Zürich (2016, hosted by the ICT4Peace Foundation at ETH Zürich), and Bogotá (2017, co-organized with Policéntrico and hosted by Universidad de los Andes).

 We believe that the conference is defining new pathways to build peace, using technology, arts and research as critical tools, entry points or frameworks.
 Past conferences have served as catalysts for new projects and partnerships.
 Our partners and participants regularly express their appreciation for the conference as a venue for both discussion and networking.